Nervosys/Botnix/pkgs/development/misc/resholve/README.md

 <!-- generated from resholve's repo; best to suggest edits there (or at least notify me) -->

-This will hopefully make its way into the Nixpkgs manual soon, but until then I'll outline how to use the functions:
+This will hopefully make its way into the Botpkgs manual soon, but until then I'll outline how to use the functions:
 - `resholve.mkDerivation` (formerly `resholvePackage`)
 - `resholve.writeScript` (formerly `resholveScript`)